 Trim bottoms off Brussels sprouts and quarter.

-Peel shallot.
-Cut half into rounds and mince other half.
+Peel and halve shallot.
+Slice one half into rounds and mince other half.

 Pat steaks dry, and season both sides with ¼ tsp. salt and a pinch of pepper.